Liberty State Park, N.J. Photography Location

 Address: 1 Audrey Zupp Blvd, Jersey City, N.J.

 PARKING: There are a few different parking lots.
-There is one you have to pay for by the boat dock.
-There is another by the 911 Memorial Wall that is free, but it gets packed, and there is a time limit.
+One is by the boat dock, and you have to pay for it.
+Another is by the 911 Memorial Wall, and it is free, but it gets packed, and there is a time limit.

 HOTELS